 Foods to Favor

 You will want to eat a heavier, oilier, more substantive diet in order to ground, lubricate, and nourish your system.
-Favor the sweet, sour, and salty tastes and try to eat warm, soft, foods that are well-cooked and well-spiced, but not fiery hot.
-Most sweet and heavy fruits, including avocado will be well received by your body.
+Favor the sweet, sour, and salty tastes and warm, soft, foods that are well-cooked and well-spiced, but not fiery hot.
+Most sweet and heavy fruits, including avocado, will be well received by your body.
 Vegetables and legumes are a little trickier as most of them are quite drying.
 Cook them well, be generous with oil, and favor asparagus, beets, carrots, chilies, green beans, mustard greens, okra, olives, onion, parsnip, sweet potatoes, spinach, summer squash, zucchini, kidney beans, mung beans, well-spiced tofu, miso, tur dal, and urad dal.
 You can probably enjoy more dairy products than most during the winter and can eat any kind that you like, though hot milk, ghee, and cottage cheese will be the most supportive.
-You can freely enjoy amaranth, cooked oats, quinoa, brown rice, basmati rice, wheat, most meats, all nuts and seeds, most oils, and all spices.
+You can freely partake of amaranth, cooked oats, quinoa, brown rice, basmati rice, wheat, most meats, all nuts and seeds, most oils, and all spices.
 You can use any natural sweeteners you like, though honey, molasses, and jaggary are especially nice in that they are heating.

 Acceptable Seasonal Indulgences

 The heaviness of the winter and the added strength of your digestive fire will probably allow you to indulge in some foods that you might not normally tolerate—an occasional bean soup, a caffeinated tea, a cup of coffee or espresso (with cream and sugar).
 Sweet, nourishing treats will also support your system in the winter months.
 Consider trying some Hot Spiced Chai or Warm Maple Tapioca (made with cow’s milk unless you’re experiencing a kapha imbalance).